12 Reasons Why Red Log Plant is Dropping Leaves and their Solutions

 9. Pest Infestations

-Red Log Plant is prone to whiteflies, scale insects, spider mites and mealy bugs infestations.
+Red Log Plant is prone to whiteflies, scale insects, spider mites and mealy bugs infestations which are prevalent in dry conditions.
 These sap-sucking insects attack the new growth from where they suck the plant sap and will cause wilting, yellowing and leaf drop.

 Remedies

-To discourage pests infestation, regularly clean the by damp wiping with a soft cloth.
-Heighten humidity to minimize pest infestations by setting the pot on a wet pebble tray, grouping the plants together or grow the plant in a well-lit bathroom and other humid areas in the home.
+Heighten humidity by setting the pot on a wet pebble tray, grouping the plants together or growng the plant in a well-lit bathroom and other humid areas in the home.

 Remedies

-You may divide the plant into several sections and plant the sections in individual pots to propagate new plants.
-Ensure that the pot has a drainage hole and that the soil is free-draining to prevent it from getting soggy.
+You may divide the large plant into several sections and pot the sections in individual pots to propagate new plants.

 11. Repotting Shock